 How can I help my dog’s tummy upset get better at home?

 If there is no immediate cause for concern and your vet practice have advised that it is OK to manage your dog’s symptoms at home, the following measures may help:

 - Vets recommend bland, easily digestible foods in small, frequent amounts.
 Examples of this which can be prepared at home are things like plain cooked chicken, boiled rice or pasta.
 It is not advisable to starve your dog for more than 12 hours or so.
 We know that the gut requires nourishment from food to be able to heal effectively.

 - Ensure your dog always has access to plenty of fresh water to maintain hydration.
 Although it is often best to offer small amounts frequently.

 - Your vet may be able to dispense a supplement that can be given by syringe or in food.
 This contains nutrients for gut health and healing such as probiotics (the ‘good bacteria’).
 Some of these supplements are kaolin-based, which helps to firm up bowel movements.
 Follow your vet’s instructions on administering these supplements.

 What if things are not getting better at home?

-If within 48 hours or so, your dog’s signs have not improved with the above measures, or he/she has developed any of the following additional signs, then it is worth booking an examination with your vet without delay.
+If, within 48 hours or so, your dog’s signs have not improved with the above measures, further action may be required.
+Where things have worsened, or developed the following symptoms, then it is worth booking an examination with your vet without delay.
 Warning signs include:

 - Your dog is lethargic or depressed